DendriticShadow/sftp-decrypt/README.md

 # sftp-decrypt
-aws transfer lambda function for decrypting files using a default pgp key
+aws transfer lambda function for decrypting files using a default pgp key stored in secrets manager